AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/solution-requirements.md

 ## Store Assist app requirements

 The end-to-end process to manage store pickup orders is managed through the Store Assist app installed on mobile devices.
 These devices—provided by the retailer or by store employees using their personal smart phones—must meet the following requirements:

 **Minimum operating system requirements**

 - Android 6
 - iOS 12

 **Minimum hardware requirements**

-- 1GB RAM
+- 1 GB RAM
-- 600MB free disk space
+- 600 MB free disk space

 ## Business requirements